Today's Saturday • 12 mins read

 2. The Enchiridion by Epictetus

-The Enchiridion or The Handbook is a short manual of ethical advice by the 2nd-century Stoic philosopher Epictetus.
-Arrian, a disciple of Epictetus, compiled this short book from his lectures.
+The Enchiridion, or The Handbook, is a concise manual of ethical advice by the 2nd-century Stoic philosopher Epictetus.
+It was compiled by his disciple Arrian from his lectures.
+It doesn’t go into metaphysics, but rather focuses on how to use Stoic ideas in everyday life.

-However, Epaphroditus also allowed him to attend the lectures of Musonius Rufus, a Roman senator, and Stoic teacher.
-Later, when freed, Epictetus started teaching Stoicism.
+Later, Epaphroditus allowed him to attend lectures of Musonius Rufus, a Roman senator and Stoic teacher.
+After gaining his freedom, Epictetus began teaching Stoicism.

-The Enchiridion is full of practical wisdom and forceful advice for those who seek contentment or eudaimonia in life.
+The Enchiridion offers practical wisdom advice for those seeking contentment or eudaimonia.
 Epictetus said we can always be happy if we learn to expect and accept things just as they turn out.
-He insisted people are free to control their lives and live in harmony with Nature.
+He also insisted that we can learn to live in harmony with Nature.

 The best ones of Epictetus’ works to buy are: